 - Annual Fee: $95 annual fee (waived the first year).

 - Rewards: 1 point per dollar on purchases.
 2 points per dollar on dining (and that includes fast food!).
 2 points per dollar on travel.
 Points can be used towards travel, merchandise, cash back… just about anything you can think of.
-The Preferred version gives 2x points on all travel categories (airlines, taxis, trains, parking fees and much more).
+The Preferred version gives 2x points on all travel purchases (airlines, taxis, trains, parking fees and much more).

-- Unique Benefits: Top notch notch dedicated customer service, they say you can speak to someone without having to press numbers.
+- Unique Benefits: Top-notch, dedicated customer service.
+Chase’s selling point is that you can speak to someone without having to press numbers.
 Phone concierge service.
-A wide array of benefits on eligible travel purchases include auto rental collision damage, travel accident insurance, trip cancellation insurance, and lost luggage reimbursement.
+A wide array of benefits on eligible travel purchases, including auto rental collision damage, travel accident insurance, trip cancellation insurance and lost luggage reimbursement.
 Chase just improved the benefits on the Sapphire Preferred to include primary (rather than secondary) auto rental coverage and $10,000 in trip cancellation/interruption insurance (formerly $5,000).

 - Go here to see the current bonus for the Preferred

 - Annual Fee: None

-- Rewards: 5% cash back in various categories which rotate each quarter, 1% cash back on all other purchases.
-The 5% is typically capped at $1,500 of spending per quarter within the categories.
+- Rewards: 5 percent cash back in various categories, which rotate each quarter and 1 percent cash back on all other purchases.
+The 5 percent earnings are typically capped at $1,500 of spending per quarter within the categories.

 - Unique Benefits: The high cash back is the most unique aspect of this card.
-The other benefits are comparable to what you would find on many other credit cards.
+The other benefits are comparable to what you would find on many other no-annual-fee credit cards.

 That depends what you want to get out of your card.
-If you’re looking for the highest percentage of rewards possible versus extra premium benefits, then the Freedom is the way to go.
-You can’t beat the 5% plus the 1% on everything else.
-However if you are looking for great rewards, premium customer service, and benefits that are geared towards travelers, then the Sapphire is the clear winner.
+If you’re looking for the highest percentage of of cash back rewards, then the Freedom is the way to go.
+The Sapphire can’t beat the 5 percent back that the freedom gives you in category spending.
+However if you are looking for great rewards, premium customer service and benefits geared towards travelers, then the Sapphire (particularly the Preferred version) is the clear winner.